ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## currentRoles {#current-roles}

 Returns the names of the roles which are current for the current user.
-The command [SET ROLE](../../sql-reference/statements/set-role.md#set-role-statement) could be used to change the current roles, by default the current roles are returned by the function [defaultRoles](#default-roles) called when the current user logins.
+The command [SET ROLE](../../sql-reference/statements/set-role.md#set-role-statement) could be used to change the current roles.
+If the command `SET ROLE` hasn't been used the function `currentRoles` returns the same as `defaultRoles`.

 **Syntax**